Strike notice lifted for Air New Zealand after maintenance workers reach agreement

 The negotiations concluded this evening with the parties reaching an agreement the unions will now take to their members to vote on.

-Air New Zealand Chief Ground Operations Officer Carrie Hurihanganui said the airline was focused on achieving a resolution on behalf of its customers.
+Air New Zealand chief ground operations officer Carrie Hurihanganui said the airline was focused on achieving a resolution on behalf of its customers.

-The planned strikes threatened to disrupt travel for 120,000 customers over the three busiest years of the year from December 21.

-The period spans three of the busiest days in the airline annual calendar.
+The planned strikes threatened to disrupt travel for 120,000 customers over the three days from Friday, December 21 - three of the busiest days in the airline annual calendar.

-On 21 December alone, Air New Zealand has close to 42,000 customers booked to travel domestically on its A320 jets and internationally faced potential flight cancellations.
+On the Friday alone, Air New Zealand has close to 42,000 customers booked to travel domestically on its A320 jets and internationally faced potential flight cancellations.

-The airline accused just under 1000 engineers of deliberately using Kiwi families' much anticipated Christmas holidays as a bargaining chip.
+The airline accused just under 1000 engineers of deliberately using Kiwi families' much-anticipated Christmas holidays as a bargaining chip.

-The airline detailed the average income of maintenance engineers, logistics and other staff to strike — $115,000 – angering unions who accused it of taking an unnecessarily aggressive approach.
+It detailed the average income of maintenance engineers, logistics and other staff to strike — $115,000 – angering unions who accused it of taking an unnecessarily aggressive approach.